git-mastery/website/content/docs/setup/prerequisite-setup.md

    2. Add the SSH key to Github

 To verify that Github is working, refer to [this guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/testing-your-ssh-connection?platform=mac) and run the given command (`ssh -T git@github.com`) to ensure that your SSH connection is working correctly.

+## Setting up Git Mastery

+Once you have completed the setup for Git and Github, please refer to the [next guide to setup Git Mastery for your local machine](/docs/setup/git-mastery-setup)!